darklight/PerfectNodes/README.md

-DL-SkillProfiles
+PerfectNode
 ================

-Skill profiles to be used with https://github.com/MMOMinion/FFXIVMinion
+A Custom Module to be used with https://github.com/MMOMinion/FFXIVMinion